Standard Passenger Plates

 Passenger

-The current base began issue in January, 1999, replacing all previous bases by the end of March, 2000.
+This base debuted in January, 1999, replacing all previous bases by the end of March, 2000.

-Tom Castelli reports that NH started the new issue with 999 999 and worked back to 100 000, then began up from 100 0000. Β Jason reports that as NH plates were working down, 5 digit numbers were being assigned in late 2000 and early 2001. Β Vanity plates with 7 characters were not available until several years after 7 digit passenger plates appeared.
+Tom Castelli reports the series started at 999 999 and worked down to 100 000, then began up from 100 0000. Β Jason reports that as NH plates were working down, 5 digit numbers were being assigned in late 2000 and early 2001. Β

 Low: Β 999 820 Β